What can settings expect from the Local Authority ?

 - equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported.

-- train, develop, scaffold and empower providers to be outstanding ;
+- train, develop, scaffold and empower providers to be outstanding (training page);

-- support providers in being self-evaluative in order to pursue continuous improvement;
+- support providers to self-evaluative in order to pursue continuous improvement;

 - build capacity within the sector so that support, challenge and monitoring come from within.